Transdimensional Transformation based Markov Chain Monte Carlo

+To save space, we have provided the details of the comparisons in Section S-10 of the supplement.
+Briefly, in all the three examples, random walk RJMCMC places much higher posterior mass to large number of components that are very implausible.
+The reason for this can be attributed to the product of the left truncated standard normal densities that features in the denominator of the acceptance ratio of the birth move of RJMCMC; since the aforementioned densities are bounded above by $1$, this makes the acceptance rate for the birth move exceeding large, which, in effect, seriously slows down convergence.
+In addition, for the somewhat challenging galaxy data set, the random walk RJMCMC chain has extremely poor acceptance rate, and the chain hardly moved.
+Recall that this was the case for all the four gamma mixture examples as well.
+Thus, random walk RJMCMC completely fails to act as the default RJMCMC algorithm.

-\subsection{\bf Relevance of autocorrelation plots for convergence diagnosis in variable dimensions}
+\subsection{{\bf Relevance of autocorrelation plots for convergence diagnosis in variable dimensions}}

 Convergence assessment with the help of autocorrelations is not always appropriate in variable dimensional MCMC algorithms.
 Since there is no fixed Euclidean structure, parameters may not retain the same meaning throughout the iterations.
 To proceed with autocorrelation plots, it is necessary to focus attention on those parameters which retain constant interpretation across all models.
 In the mixture case the number of components may be considered.
-In this regard, the autocorrelation plot presented in Figure \ref{fig:acf_plots} reveals much superior mixing of the $k$-chain obtained by our TTMCMC sampler compared to random walk RJMCMC for acidity and galaxy data sets.
-As already shown in Section \ref{subsec:enzyme}, for the enzyme data set the posterior of $k$ placed full mass on $2$ components; needless to mention, the autocorrelation values will be $1$ in this case.
-Thus, the autocorrelation plot will not be appropriate in this particular case, but satisfactory mixing is already revealed in the trace plots displayed by Figure \ref{fig:enzyme_trace_plots} associated with the other associated parameters ($\nu, \tau, \omega$), which are updated simultaneously in a single block with $k$.
+In this regard, the autocorrelation plots presented in Figure S-4 of the supplement reveal far superior mixing of the $k$-chain obtained by our TTMCMC sampler compared to random walk RJMCMC for all the three real data sets.
+In particular, for the galaxy data set, the RJMCMC based autocorrelations are simply hopeless!